Welcome to Autism Games!

 Index of Additional Game Pages is a navigation/table of contents page to take you directly to many more game pages, not organized by difficulty, but organized instead by topics.

 On this site you will find games created by me, games created by renowned autism experts and games created by parents, the real experts.
 Every game here was tested and fine tuned over many years as I worked with children, eight and younger, and their families in a free, play-focused, language disorders clinic.
 I am beginning, recently, to add games that I used in an Elementary School setting with students older than eight.
 For me, a Speech Language Pathologist, the games were used as a means of teaching communication and social interaction skills.
 I worked with children who had a diagnosis of Autism Spectrum Disorders (ASD) or were at high risk of eventually being given this diagnosis based on their pattern of developmental challenges.
 Atypical play development was a common issue with the children that I saw and finding great play-based therapy activities was a professional challenge.
 In the process of meeting this challenge, I ended up with a set of wonderful games.
 Too good, in fact, not to share.

 I WISH YOU THE HAPPIEST HOURS OF PLAY!

 If you are visiting this site, chances are, you spend time with a wonderful child who has ASD or some other developmental challenge and you are looking for more and better ways to play together.
+Perhaps you want to play just for the fun of playing or you would like a joy-filled way to teach your child new skills.
 It is for you that I created Autism Games!